emptythevoid/flipperzero/README.md

 Holtek subghz codes for a Health/Zenith lightswitch and a Westek remote power switch

 SubGhz remote for an ATI Wonder II

+DVD region unlock codes for a Sony BDP S5100...if it's a region 2 unit... maybe.